halfmvsq/antropy/README.md

 * ITK 5.1.0
 * Boost 1.66 (header libraries only)

 More recent versions of ITK and Boost should also work with potentially minor modification to Antropy code.
+Please note that from Boost, only the header-only libraries (none of the compiled libraries) are required.

 The following libraries and depdencies are brought in as Git submodules to the Antropy repository: